hubertjaruzal/rxjs-react-state-container/README.md

 );
 ```

-2. Import `connect` if you want to use values from the global state.
+2. Import `connect` if you want to use values from the global state inside your React Component.

 ```js
 import { connect } from "rxjs-react-state-container";